rendall/simple-components/README.md

 These components are examples without dependencies, to be freely used and adopted in your own frontend projects.

-[SimpleAudio] - an audio recorder and playback, useful to capture audio information [SimpleCamera] - a mobile device camera enabled webpage
+- [SimpleAudio] - an audio recorder and playback, useful to capture audio information
+- [SimpleCamera] - takes photos using a mobile device's camera

 ## To install a local version of this site